 Whether you’ve been at your local gardening centre or pottering away in your greenhouse it’s always a good idea to keep your hands as clean as possible, especially following the outbreak of COVID-19.

 For when it’s not possible to wash your hands, hand cleansers are a great on-the-go solution.

 You’ll need a liquid or gel that’s at least 60% alcohol concentration.
 Click here for more information about hand cleansers.

 Enjoying your autumn and winter in the UK

 During these uncertain times it’s important we still try to enjoy ourselves where possible.

-Remember to sometimes just sit in your garden and observe the scents, new flowers, and bird life – it’s so easy to get so involved in the work and not spend time just being here, and with a lot of us having more time on our hands a home, it’s a chance to appreciate nature at home, and in the UK.
+You can just sit in your garden and observe the scents, new flowers, and birdlife – it’s so easy to get so involved in the work and not spend time just being here, and with a lot of us having more time on our hands a home, it’s a chance to appreciate nature at home, and in the UK.

 These are just a few ideas to get you started, but we hope they have helped – happy gardening!

 How to Travel With Confidence During the Pandemic